 The Resorts' unique setting and many complimentary activities appeal to couples, families and anyone that loves the outdoors.
 There is so much to do...why not relax by the lake and absorb the scenery or experience the huge selection of activities available on the Resort and in the surrounding region.

-Lake Crackenback Resort & Spa is the perfect base to explore all facets of the Snowy Mountains from snow sports in the winter months to the many summer activities available including Segway Eco Tours, River Sledding tours, walking to Australia's highest peak - Mt Kosciuszko, mountain biking, canoeing, trout fishing, horse riding and archery.
+Lake Crackenback Resort & Spa is the perfect base to explore all facets of the Snowy Mountains from snow sports in the winter months to the many summer activities available including Segway Eco Tours, River Sledding tours, walking to Australia's highest peak - Mt Kosciuszko, mountain biking, canoeing, trout fishing, and archery.
 Don't forget great dining outlets along with luxurious day spa therapies to relieve those tired muscles after your big day in the mountains.

 Just 15 minutes from Thredbo and Perisher resort's - Perisher Ski Resort is accessed via the Resort's 150 metre private driveway to the ski tube - the Resort is central to everything the Snowy Mountains has to offer.